rern/RuneAudio_Addons/guideline.md

 - `'Link'` - for information only (open `'sourceurl'`)

 **`'hide'`** - for compatability and redundant
-- `'only03'` hide if for RuneAudio 0.3 only - omit for both versions compatible
+- `'only03'` if for RuneAudio 0.3 only - omit for both versions compatible
-- `'installed'` hide if redundant addon already installed
+- `'installed'` if redundant addon already installed
+- `'exec'` if bash script result = true
+- `'php'` if php script result = true

 **`'conflict'`**
 - for installed conflict addon which must be uninstalled